MelSumner/ember-a11y-roadmap/rfc-research/attribute-support/0000-improved-aria-attribute-support.md

 - implement exceptions for only the two most common ones- `aria-labelledby` and `aria-describedby`
 - re-write the entire feature to give more granular control
+- update the guides to inform users that for these `aria` attributes, they must make it so they can always be overridden, and ensure that developers understand that multiple values can be provided **and** that the order matters.

 ## Unresolved questions

 - Are there other attributes that both accept multiple values and also for who that value order matters?
+While this RFC covers all of the ones listed in the ARIA spec